eric0708/EmoSense/README.md

 😊😃🥲🤨😕

 Welcome to EmoSense!
 This repository contains code for emotion recognition using audio and text based transformer models with pruning support.
+Presentation slides to the project can be viewed [here](https://docs.google.com/presentation/d/11L6VZKmYdf0F7yfEugzStx8l-P25POuB8DaTz-pau44/edit?usp=sharing).

 ## Description
 EmoSense is a powerful tool designed to recognize emotions from audio and text data.
 Leveraging state-of-the-art transformer models, it offers accurate predictions for a wide range of applications.
 EmoSense also integrates pruning support into the pipeline to test the effect of pruning on emotion recognition performance.